nicm42/100-days-of-code-v2/log3.md

 **Day 28: 5th May 2021**
 I converted everything to TypeScript and it all went ok.
 And then I updated ESLint and spent the rest of the time sorting that out.
 And now Prettier is being a pain and the API call isn't working any more.
 So not the most productive day ever.
 Hopefully it won't take long to sort out tomorrow.

+**Day 29: 6th May 2021**
+I finally discovered that ESLint was using CRA's rules and not mine and it would have been better all round if I hadn't touched anything.
+But now I have, I have got it to use my rules (on top of its own).
+At the moment I have things on warn so I can decide what I want to do with that rule later.
+And I'd managed to delete the = out of the API call, which is why it wasn't working.
+I then updated the tests to use dummy card data.
+Hopefully I've finished fiddling with TypeScript and ESLint and can work on getting the API's results into the cards.